Embird Embroidery Software

 Mesh - Fractal mode

-Organic-looking mesh can be obtained by applying randomization and smoothing to a fractal fill.
-Further enhancement (not shown in this picture) can be achieved by applying a swirl or ripple effect - see the Effect section in this chapter.
+Organic mesh textures can be achieved by applying randomization and smoothing to a fractal fill.
+Further enhancement can be realized by applying a swirl or ripple effect, as described in the Effect section of this chapter.

 Category D) - Labyrinths

-Grid Shape - select the base grid for the labyrinth.
-Available forms are rectangular, circular, hexagonal, and triangular.
+Grid Shape - Selects the base grid geometry for the labyrinth.
+Options include rectangular, circular, hexagonal, and triangular forms.

-Path Kind - each path option generates a different look for the labyrinth.
+Path Kind - Each path algorithm generates a distinct visual style for the labyrinthine structure.

-Cells > Approximate Size - the average size of the labyrinth cells.
-The actual size varies above and below this value.
+Cells > Approximate Size - Sets the average dimension of the labyrinth cells.
+The actual cell size will fluctuate around this value.

 Back to Embird Tutorial Contents